jaspermayone/repo-template/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation

-For _any_ version updates, please verify if the [documentation page](https://www.beccalyria.com/discord-documentation) needs an update.
-If it does, please [create an issue there](https://github.com/BeccaLyria/discord-documentation/issues/new?assignees=nhcarrigan&labels=%F0%9F%9A%A6+status%3A+awaiting+triage&template=update.md&title=%5BUPDATE%5D) to ensure it is not forgotten.
+For _any_ version updates, please verify if the documentation page needs an update.
+If it does, please create an issue to ensure it is not forgotten.

 - [ ] My contribution does NOT require a documentation update.
 - [ ] My contribution DOES require a documentation update.